 Psychologists: The practice of psychology in Singapore is not regulated by the Government, meaning anyone can call themselves a psychologist and practice.
-However, practicing psychologists usually choose to register themselves with the Singapore Psychological Society.
-Doing so indicates that they have at least a Master’s degree in applied psychology, which requires supervised practicum, supervised training in psychological assessments, and practical training in interventions or counseling.
+However, practising psychologists usually choose to register themselves with the Singapore Psychological Society.
+Doing so indicates that they have at least a Master’s degree in applied psychology, which requires a supervised practicum, supervised training in psychological assessments, and practical training in interventions or counselling.
 This means they will have experience handling psychological assessments and counselling.
 Psychologists can diagnose but not prescribe medication.

 Psychiatrists: Unlike psychologists, psychiatrists have a medical degree and a Master’s degree in the psychiatry specialisation.
 They are qualified to diagnose and prescribe medication if needed.

 Counsellors: Counsellors must be registered with the Singapore Association for Counselling to practice in Singapore.
 This means they have a minimum of a postgraduate diploma from a recognised course and have 600 postgraduate clinical hours.
-However, they can only provide counselling, and are unable to diagnose or prescribe medication.
+However, they can only provide counselling and are unable to diagnose or prescribe medication.

 These professionals are able to provide a variety of mental health assistance.
 Now, we will address three main approaches to psychological assistance — namely talk therapy, medication and counselling — so you can make an informed decision on what works best for yourself.